PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * epaslaugos.lt Site include User Guide.
-Site could include information for their Clients with explanation what they should and should not do when they get unique Error Identification Number.
+Site could include information for their Clients with explanation what they have or not to do when they get unique Error Identification Number.
 * One System or more Systems updates could result in Broken Authentication Mechanism.
 When they don't meet requirements of a Technical Specification something could get not working, i.e. inter-connectiveness.
 Information System maintenance has to be coordinated accordingly with responsibility to successful Auth tests.
 This could at least inform they Users with more user friendly notification.
 ```